eatyourpeas/stpeg/README.md

 - **Getting There**: Travel information for conference venues
 - **Responsive Design**: Mobile-friendly interface
 - **Professional Styling**: Medical, professional, child and family-friendly design
+- **Automated Event Management**: Smart event lifecycle handling (see below)

+## Automated Event Management

+⚠️ **Important**: Event closing and lifecycle management is now **fully automated** based on event dates.
+No manual intervention is required.

+### How It Works

+The website includes an intelligent event automation system (`_plugins/event_automation.rb`) that automatically:

+1. **Detects Current Events**: Identifies which event should be featured as "current" based on dates
+2. **Archives Past Events**: Automatically moves events to the "Past Events" section when their date passes
+3. **Disables Registration**: Removes Eventbrite and calendar download links for past events
+4. **Generates Placeholders**: Creates "To Be Announced" entries for the next season when no future events are scheduled
+5. **Maintains Continuity**: Ensures the site always displays meaningful content

+### Event States

+The system recognizes three event states:

+- **Current Event**: The next upcoming event, or most recent if no future events exist
+- **Past Events**: Events whose dates have passed (automatically archived)
+- **TBA Events**: Placeholder events for future seasons marked with `status: "to-be-announced"`

+### What This Means for Content Management

+- **No more manual `is_current` flags**: The system ignores these and uses date-based logic instead
+- **Automatic transitions**: Events move to past status without any file edits
+- **Smart fallbacks**: If no future events exist, the system generates next season placeholders
+- **Professional presentation**: Past events show "Event has concluded" notices; TBA events show appropriate messaging

+### Technical Details

+The automation is powered by:
+- Custom Jekyll plugin with Liquid filters
+- Date comparison logic that runs on every build
+- Season detection (Spring/Autumn) for intelligent placeholder generation
+- CSS styling for different event states

+### Benefits

+- **Zero maintenance**: Events automatically transition without manual updates
+- **Always current**: Site never shows outdated "current" events
+- **Professional appearance**: Appropriate messaging and link states for all event types
+- **Future-proof**: Automatically handles upcoming seasons and scheduling gaps

 ## Local Development